Jaylen Waddle Player Prop Bets for NFL Week 10 | Miami vs. Baltimore 11/11/2021

 Season Stats

-- Waddle has been the target of 78 of his team's 359 passing attempts this season, or 21.7% of the target share.
+- So far this season, 21.7% of the 359 passes thrown by his team have gone Waddle's way.

-- Waddle (eight red zone targets) has been the recipient of 24.2% of his team's 33 red zone pass attempts.
+- Waddle has seen the ball thrown his way eight times in the red zone this season, 24.2% of his team's 33 red zone pass attempts.

-- The Dolphins have thrown the ball in 65.2% of their plays from scrimmage this year while running the ball 34.8% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Dolphins have run 65.2% passing plays and 34.8% rushing plays this season.
+They rank 27th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Ravens.